cameronabrams/python-exercises/01/README.md

 ```

 3. Copy seed.py to my_pgm.py, and edit my_pgm.py
-so that it additionally reports the standard deviation
+so that it additionally reports the minimum, maximum, and standard deviation
 of the data.